Health and Environment Adaptive Response Task Force

 1. Curricular Competencies

 Climate change is inextricably linked to public health.
 HEART has been working since its creation to incorporate learning of the crucial links between climate and environmental changes and health in medical curricula, through the creation of a set of core competencies for integration in education nationwide.
-HEART’s aim is to create and incorporate an environmental health curriculum into all Canadian medical schools’ curricula by 2020.
+HEART’s aim is to incorporate planetary health teaching into all Canadian medical schools’ curricula by 2020, in line with the IFMSA’s 2020 vision.

 Read more about HEART's curricular competencies initiative on the Curricular Competencies Page